Satisfactory Academic Progress (SAP)

 • GPA: Units taken at another institution that are transferred back to Arizona are not counted in your cumulative GPA calculation.

-• Pace: Units taken at another institution that are transferred back to Arizona will count as attempted and completed in your Pace calculation.
-If you are not meeting the SAP Pace standard, please note that only ‘C’ grades or better will count toward attempted and completed.
+• Pace: Passing units taken at another institution that are transferred back to Arizona will count as attempted and completed in your Pace calculation.
+Please note that only ‘C’ grades or better will count toward attempted and completed.

-• Timeframe: Units taken at another institution that are transferred back to Arizona will count as completed in your Timeframe calculation.
+• Maximum Timeframe: Units taken at another institution that are transferred back to Arizona (C or better) will count in your Maximum Timeframe calculation.

-All students participating in a consortium agreement must submit transcripts after the semester ends.
-Please note, due to the timeframe in which transfer units are sent and received, your SAP status may be determined before the consortium units or transfer units are received by Arizona.
+All students participating in a consortium agreement must submit official transcripts from the visited institution(s) immediately after the semester in which courses were taken under the agreement.
+Please note, due to the timeframe in which official transcript(s) are received and transfer units are evaluated, your SAP status may be determined before the transferred consortium units are posted to your academic record by Arizona.